-Chrohn’s Disease and Ulcerative Colitis are the two main forms of inflammatory bowel disease and affects more than 300,000 people in the UK.
+Crohn’s Disease and Ulcerative Colitis are the two main forms of inflammatory bowel disease and affect more than 300,000 people in the UK.

 Bowel incontinence is an inability to control bowel movements – 1 in 10 people will be affected by it at some point in their lifetime.